Lawyers

 Related Program(s):

-Law with Business and Management (LLB) Bachelor; Honours
+Law with a Language (LLB) Bachelor; Honours

-Law with American Studies (with a study abroad year) (LLB) Bachelor; Honours
+Law with International Relations (LLB) Bachelor; Honours

 Request Info